 The District will endeavor to afford the employee with an opportunity to improve when dealing with performance or conduct problems.
 Different types of discipline may be utilized as determined appropriate in the sole discretion of the District and discipline need not adhere to a sequential order of progressive discipline.
 Types of discipline may include: verbal or written warnings, written reprimands, suspension without pay, demotion and discharge.

 A. Suspension without Pay

 For more severe violations or continued, uncorrected performance or misconduct problems, an employee may be suspended without pay.
-Where suspension without pay is recommended for a permanent employee, the employee will have the right to a Skelly meeting and a post-disciplinary appeal.

 B. Demotion